Maritime Fish Chowder

 STEP 2: Add the water and potatoes.
 Increase the heat to high and bring the mixture to a boil.
 Lower the heat and simmer for 15 minutes or until the potatoes are tender.

-STEP 3: Pour the can of evaporated milk into the pot and stir well to combine.
+STEP 3: Pour the evaporated milk into the pot and stir until well combined.

-STEP 4: Add the salmon, haddock, salt, pepper, and any other seasonings you want to try.
-Simmer for another 5 to 8 minutes or until the fish is cooked.
-Serve the chowder hot with a sprinkle of Old Bay and crusty bread or crackers on the side.
+STEP 4: Add the salmon, haddock, salt, and pepper, and simmer for another 5 to 6 minutes or until the fish is cooked through.
+Serve the chowder hot, with crusty bread or crackers on the side.

 Recipe Notes